Our Parish Profile is a .pdf file and can be downloaded for printing as an A4 document here

 News of the Church events and other notices appear in the weekly order of service, our website and the “Messenger”, our quarterly Church Magazine, which is delivered to every household.

-The church is a member of OAK (Organisation of Aberdeen Kirks) and in a joint venture with Crown Terrace Methodist Church a café is open 10am – 1pm weekdays in the hall for teas, coffees and light lunches and is served faithfully by volunteers from these churches with help from the Kirk of St. Nicholas Uniting.
-Cooked breakfasts are given for a minimal Payment (£1) to those in need and other costs are covered by a fund available to St. Mark’s.
-Special Lunches are served four times a year by way of fundraising.
+St Mark’s is a member of OAK (Organisation of Aberdeen Kirks) and in a joint venture with Crown Terrace Methodist Church.
+A café is open Tuesday to Friday in the hall for teas, coffees and light lunches and is served faithfully by volunteers from these churches with help from the Kirk of St. Nicholas Uniting.
+Special Lunches are served four times a year to raise funds for selected charities.

-The ‘Big Issue’ magazine is distributed from St Mark’s, served by volunteers from all three former Grouping churches and will celebrate its 10th year in July 2018.
+The ‘Big Issue’ magazine is distributed from St Mark’s by volunteers.
+We celebrated its 10th year in July 2018.

 The Foodbank run by ‘Somebody Cares’ is well supported by regular generous donations from our members.

-Two of our members are Street Pastors working in the city centre.
+Three of our members are Street Pastors working in the City Centre

 VACANCY CONTACT DETAILS